dabramovitch/condensed-metaphysics/_posts/2021-07-29-The-Ranger-Reimagined.md

 Same as in PHP.

 ### Foe Slayer (Level 20):
-For each turn you have Hunter's mark active without switching targets or recasting, you gain a bonus damage on attacks against targets affected by hunter's mark equal to the number of turns.
+For each turn you have Hunter's mark active without switching targets or recasting, you gain bonus damage on attacks against targets affected by hunter's mark equal to the number of turns.